-The long stretch of islands that leave the USA mainland and form the Florida Keys is as exotic as you can get without flying from the states to an island.
-There are several islands to drive thru in the keys but these are some of the greatest: Key Largo, Islamorada and Key west.
+The long stretch of islands that leave the USA mainland and from the Florida Keys is as exotic as you can get without flying from the states to an island.
+There are several islands to drive through in the keys but these are some of the greatest: Key Largo, Islamorada, and Key West.

 These islands are officially part of the state of Florida and the vibe will leave you wondering if you haven’t been transported to the Caribbean.

 The most famous is the island of Key West, holding the title of the southernmost point in the continental USA.
 The island is only 90 miles north of Cuba and is surrounded by the insanely beautiful turquoise water of the Caribbean sea.

 The best way to see the Florida Keys is to take a road trip from Miami to Key West.

 While it is plainly obvious that we are big ambassadors for World travel, we also think it is important for people to know that they have options outside of the ones that require a US passport.